 The device EEPROM on board has capacity for 16k bytes of data.
 The EEPROM stores both device information and calibration data, which the user may choose to use to correct for conversion gain.
 Users are not required to use the onboard calibration to compensate for the gain errors associated with temperature, attenuator settings, frequency, pass-band ripple, and filter path selection.
 Alternatively, users can perform their own system calibration to remove these errors if the unit is integrated into a larger system whose external factors affect the gain significantly.
 Furthermore, the calibration data provided are raw measured data, and it is at the user's discretion to decide on the appropriate methods of applying the calibration.
 For example, the user may choose to fit the measured data to a polynomial and use the polynomial coefficients to compute the necessary correction.
 Alternatively, the user may choose to perform correction through the use of interpolation.
 The methods outlined in this section only serve as guides on how to use the calibration data for correction, and these are the methods used by SignalCore in deriving published specifications that indicate the use of calibration.
-The function are setting of the device.
+The function sc5405a_CalcGain utilizes the methods outlined here and may be used to compute the device gain for any particular setting of the device.